NikhilManjunath/Algorithms/05 - Project - Trojan Map/README.md

 In this section, we use a square-shaped subgraph of the original graph by using four coordinates stored in ```std::vector<double> square```, which follows the order of left, right, upper, and lower bounds.

-Then try to determine if there is a cycle path in the that subgraph.
-If it does, return true and report that path on the map.
-Otherwise return false.
+Then we try to determine if there is a cycle path in the that subgraph.
+If it does, we return true and report that path on the map.
+Otherwise we return false.

 Example 1:
 ```shell